waymobetta/smartserve/README.md

 npm install <-- for package.json

-* needs refinement, organization, and explanation
+* needs refinement, organization, and explanation of usage